 ‘acupuncture could play a significant role in the treatment for depression and anxiety’

 If you’d like to try acupuncture for your depression, please contact us and make an appointment.
-To find out what happens at your first appointment, or hear how other people have found receiving acupuncture, just click here.
+To find out what happens at your first appointment, or hear how other people have found receiving acupuncture, just click the links.

 If you’re not sure if you have depression, try this tool from NHS Choices to assess yourself.